ongres/stackgres/doc/content/en/04-administration-guide/17-uninstall/_index.md

 ### Database clusters

-Assuming that your cluster is running on the `default` namespace, execute the commands bellow to find and delete the clusters:
+Assuming that your cluster is running on the `default` namespace, execute the commands below to find and delete the clusters:

 ```bash
 ## List the available clusters